-Your voice has qualities that cannot be communicated in written form, and you use these to your advantage when interacting with colleagues.
-If you're sending a general informative message to all employees, an email may serve you well, but if you're honouring an employee for receiving an industry award, your voice conveys your heartfelt congratulations much better than the written word (Business Communication for Success, 2015, 16.5).
-When trying to make a point very clearly and emphatically, slowing down your pace so that the listener focuses on each word, raising your volume to jolt the listener into paying closer attention, and dropping your pitch to sound more authoritative all have advantages over using all-caps, bold, italics, and/or underlining in an email, which altogether can look angry rather than emphatic.
-For sheer expressiveness and precision in communicating meaning, your voice is your go-to communication tool.
+Whether you love it, hate it, or have no idea what it sounds like, you have richly expressive verbal skills that make your voice an essential communication tool.
+Your voice has qualities that cannot be communicated in written form, and you can use these to your advantage when interacting with colleagues.
+If you're sending a general informative message to all employees, an email may serve you well.
+If you're honouring an employee for receiving an industry award, however, your voice can convey your heartfelt congratulations much more powerfully than the written word ("Business Communication for Success," 2015, 16.5).
+When trying to make a point very clearly and emphatically, slowing your rate of speech so that the listener focuses on each word, raising your volume to seize the listener's attention, or dropping your pitch to sound more authoritative all have advantages over using all-caps, bold, italics, and/or underlining in an email.
+For sheer expressiveness and precision in communicating meaning, your voice can be your greatest communication tool.
+Here are the four basic variables of spoken communication: